env3d-lessons/ethics-introduction/README.md

 Each unit typically lasts three to four weeks (except the one-week introduction) and follows a structured workflow:

-1. A demonstration of custom technology, providing a practical context for ethical analysis.
+1. A custom technology demonstration, providing a practical context for ethical analysis.
+This is arguably the most important and unique part of our class that makes it different than other computer ethics classes.

 2. A short lecture on relevant theoretical frameworks.